akashkalam1020/Python_Days/README.md

 # Python_Days
-Created this repository to learn python from basic by solving simple to complex programming question, This will very helpfull to anyone to prepare python or for interview purpose.
+Created this repository to learn python from basic by solving simple to complex programming questions, This will be very helpful to anyone for the preparation of python and also for interview purposes.